wnda/toad/README.md

 ## Browser support
-Theoretically, this is bulletproof as far back as IE7 minimum.
+Theoretically, this is bulletproof as far back as IE7, possibly further.
+However, I have not tested it with these browsers yet.